gridsome/gridsome.org/docs/data-source-plugin.md

-# Add a source plugin
+# Use a data source plugin
 Gridsome data source plugins are added in `gridsome.config.js`.
 You can find available data source plugins in the [Plugins directory](/plugins).